prushton2/BeePositiveApiaryNodeServer/README.md

 # BeePositiveApiaryNodeServer

-This is a node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary).
+This is the node.js server for [prushton2/beepositiveapiary](https://github.com/prushton2/beepositiveapiary).
 This is built to store, view, and archive orders made from the site.<br>

 ## Setup